-FEES FOR HEALTH PROGRAMS
+FEES FOR HEALTH AND CAREER-TECHNICAL PROGRAMS

-Associate Degree Nursing Comprehensive Assessment-Students enrolled in the Associate Degree Nursing program are charged a fee of \$82 each term of program enrollment to cover term-by-term and final comprehensive assessments as required by the Statewide Nursing Progression Policy.
+Associate Degree Nursing Comprehensive Assessment-Students enrolled in the Associate Degree Nursing program are charged a fee of \$85 each term of program enrollment to cover term-by-term and final comprehensive assessments as required by the Statewide Nursing Progression Policy.

-Background Screening-Students enrolling in College health programs are required to have comprehensive background checks through an approved vendor upon initial application approval and upon readmission following a break in enrollment.
-Payment of the \$45 initial assessment and any \$15 updates is made directly to the vendor.
-This screening is a required component of clinical agreements with health care facilities.
+Background Screening-Students enrolling in College health programs and specific career-technical programs are required to have comprehensive background checks through an approved vendor upon initial application approval and upon readmission following a break in enrollment.
+Initial background screens are \$45 for health programs and \$35 for career-technical programs.
+Updates for all programs are \$15 for each occurrence.
+Payment of the initial assessment and any update is made directly to the vendor.
+This screening is a required component of clinical agreements with health care facilities and industry partners in career-technical tranining.

-Emergency Medical Services FISDAP-Students enrolled in the Emergency Medical Services-Paramedic program are charged \$80 to establish a one-year online student account for field data tracking and clinical reports required when students are completing clinical assignments throughout the program.
+Emergency Medical Services FISDAP-Students enrolled in the Emergency Medical Services-Advanced EMT and/or Paramedic options are charged \$80 to establish an online student account for field data tracking and clinical reports required when students are completing clinical assignments throughout the program.

-Practical Nursing Comprehensive Assessment Testing-Students enrolled in the Practical Nursing program are charged a fee of \$60 each term of program enrollment to cover term-by-term and final comprehensive assessments as required by the Statewide Nursing Progression Policy.
+Practical Nursing Comprehensive Assessment Testing-Students enrolled in the Practical Nursing program are charged a fee of \$80 each term of program enrollment to cover term-by-term and final comprehensive assessments as required by the Statewide Nursing Progression Policy.